Glen F. Baker Public Health Laboratory

 - Fungus Culture – Sputum for Fungi

 - Ova and parasites – For Ova and Parasite Detection.

-- Another special collection kit is Neonatal collection kit (dried blood spots) Newborn screening tests.
+- Another special collection kit is a Neonatal collection kit (dried blood spots) for Newborn screening tests.
 To obtain a kit for Newborn Screening, call 501-661-2200.

-Another special collection kit is Neonatal collection kit (dried blood spots) Newborn screening tests.
+Another special collection kit is a Neonatal collection kit (dried blood spots) for Newborn screening tests.
 To obtain a kit for newborn screening, call 501-661-2220.